 Through our testing, analysis, and evaluation of the knowledge, skills, and abilities of applicants, we will be able to provide certification and re-certification of applicants in the field of forensic document examination.

-Steps to Receiving the Certified Forensic Bookkeeper CFB Certification
+Requirements for the Certified Forensic Bookkeeper CFB Program

 These requirements must be met in order to apply for the Certified Forensic Bookkeeper CFB program:

 - Must have two (2) years applicable experience/education, to be evaluated by the Board